Suffer on Centennial

 - 8 km (one loop)

-Aid stations are stocked with drinks, gels and solid food; the McGillivray Falls aid station offers more substantial hot options for 100 km runners.
-The race enforces cutoffs: a total cutoff of 18 hours for the 100 km and 16 hours for the 50 km.
-Mandatory gear rules include carrying at least 1.5 liters of fluid for 50 km and 100 km runners and a cellphone with data for 100 km solo entrants.
-Pacers are allowed for the 100 km from the halfway aid station.
+Aid stations are stocked and positioned along the course; some have crew and vehicle access while others do not.
+Cutoff times apply: a total cutoff of 18 hours for the 100 km and 16 hours for the 50 km; there are no cutoffs for the 25 km and 8 km.
+Mandatory gear requirements include minimum carried hydration for 50 km and 100 km runners (at least 1.5 liters recommended) and additional items for 100 km runners such as a packable waterproof jacket and a cellphone with data.
+Pacers are allowed for the 100 km from the midrace aid station and must be registered.
+The finish and awards are at Falcon Trails parking area.
+Pets are not allowed on course.
 Visit the organization's website for the most recent information.